 We use strictly necessary cookies for the site to function (authentication, payments, security).
 We also use analytics cookies to understand how the site is used, but only with your permission.
 You can change your preferences at any time via the “Cookie preferences” link in the footer.

-Emma (not her real name), a 29-year-old marketing manager from Bristol, presented to the clinic in March 2026 after three years of progressively worsening gastrointestinal and neuropsychiatric symptoms that had begun to threaten her career and relationships.
+Emma (not her real name), a 29-year-old marketing manager from Bristol, presented in March 2026 after three years of progressively worsening gastrointestinal and neuropsychiatric symptoms that had begun to affect her work and relationships.

-Her presenting complaint, in her own words: "I wake up with a flat stomach and by 10 am I look six months pregnant.
-The bloating is so severe some days I can't button my trousers.
-I've had to leave meetings because of the pain and the noise my stomach makes.
-But honestly, the worst part isn't even the bloating — it's the anxiety.
-I've always been a bit of a worrier, but in the last two years it's become something else entirely.
-I have panic attacks now.
-Racing heart, can't breathe, convinced I'm dying.
-My GP prescribed sertraline.
-It helped a tiny bit with the panic but made the bloating so much worse I had to stop.
-Then she said it was probably IBS and anxiety feeding each other.
-I was given a leaflet on the low-FODMAP diet and sent on my way.
-No one tested anything.
-No one connected the dots."
+In her own words: "I wake up with a flat stomach and by 10 am I look six months pregnant.
+Some days I can't button my trousers, and I've left meetings because of the pain.
+But the worst part is the anxiety — I have panic attacks now, racing heart, convinced I'm dying.
+My GP prescribed sertraline; it helped the panic a little but made the bloating so much worse I stopped.
+Then I was told it was probably IBS and anxiety feeding each other, given a low-FODMAP leaflet, and sent on my way.
+No one tested anything."

-Emma's symptom timeline revealed a distinct trigger event.
-In late 2022, she had contracted a severe bout of gastroenteritis whilst travelling in Southeast Asia — vomiting, diarrhoea, and fever lasting ten days.
-Within weeks of returning to the UK, she developed new-onset bloating that worsened progressively after meals, erratic bowel habits oscillating between constipation and loose stools, and an unfamiliar and intrusive level of anxiety that felt qualitatively different from her baseline tendency to worry.
-She described the anxiety as "physical — it starts in my stomach and rises up into my chest, not the other way around."
+The timeline showed a clear trigger.
+In late 2022 she had a severe bout of gastroenteritis whilst travelling in Southeast Asia (vomiting, diarrhoea, fever for ten days).
+Within weeks of returning she developed new-onset post-meal bloating, erratic bowels alternating between constipation and loose stools, and an intrusive anxiety that felt different from her baseline tendency to worry — "physical, it starts in my stomach and rises into my chest, not the other way around."

-She had consulted three GPs and one gastroenterologist over three years.
-She had been diagnosed with IBS, prescribed mebeverine (no benefit), simethicone (minimal benefit), sertraline (discontinued due to gastrointestinal side effects), and propranolol for situational anxiety (partial benefit).
-She had tried the low-FODMAP diet independently for three weeks — "I felt maybe 40% better but I couldn't sustain it without proper guidance and I didn't know when to reintroduce."
-She was taking omeprazole 20 mg daily for reflux (self-initiated, not prescribed) and drank 3-4 cups of coffee daily to manage the fatigue that accompanied her symptoms.
+Over three years she consulted three GPs and one gastroenterologist, received an IBS diagnosis, and tried mebeverine (no benefit), simethicone (minimal benefit), sertraline (discontinued for GI side effects), and propranolol for situational anxiety (partial benefit).
+A self-directed three-week low-FODMAP trial gave roughly 40% relief but she could not sustain it or judge when to reintroduce foods.
+She was taking self-initiated omeprazole 20 mg daily for reflux and drank 3–4 cups of coffee daily for fatigue.

-Using a structured nutritional deficiency review — informed by the Stewart Nutrition practitioner reference (Stewart, 2024) and aligned with NICE Clinical Knowledge Summaries and NIH Office of Dietary Supplements guidance — the practitioner systematically assessed Emma for nutritional insufficiencies that could be contributing to her clinical picture:
+A structured symptom review by body system — informed by the Stewart Nutrition practitioner reference (Stewart, 2024) and aligned with NICE Clinical Knowledge Summaries and NIH Office of Dietary Supplements guidance — alongside conventional labs and red-flag screening.

 | Field | Detail |